collocations.org

 Any type of data that could not be directly measured was rejected.

-We need to measure the room up for a new carpet.
+We need to measure up the room for a new carpet.

-VERB + MEASURE
+VERB + measure

-be able to, can/cannot
+be able to, can

 You can now measure its length more accurately.

-be easy to, be possible to | be difficult to, be hard to, be impossible to
+be difficult to, be hard to, be impossible to

 for

-She''s being measured for her wedding outfit.
+She's being measured for her wedding outfit.

 in

-Cloth is measured in metres.
+Cloth is measured in yards.

 2. judge the importance/value/effect of sth